takeseat/fila/backend/README.md

 This will create:
 - A sample restaurant
 - An admin user (email: `admin@restaurantedemo.com.br`, password: `admin123`)
-- Sample customers, waitlist entries, reservations, menu items, and NPS responses
+- Sample customers and waitlist entries

 ### 6. Start Development Server